mbahng/dotfiles/README.md

-## Preparing the Drive and FileSystem

-### Partitioning the SSD (for Dual/Triple Boot)

-You should first partition your drive.
-You should allocate at minimum 25GB of space for your new computer.
-For example, on Windows, go to Disk Management, right click on the disks and shrink them so that there's enough allocated disk space for the new operating system.
-There may be many reasons why you can't shrink, expand, or move around these already existing partitions, and to do that you'll need to use more powerful disk management toosl like DISKPART (especially to delete those annoying EFI partitions).
-If you are originally on Linux, then I don't know, but you would likely use Gparted, and you may have to modify these partitions from a bootable USB (just download a Ubuntu ISO, create a bootable USB drive with Rufus, and Ubuntu should have Gparted by default).

-### Create Partitions and Choose FileSystem
-You want to create a /boot, /swap, and / (root) partitions.
-There are 4 main ones: Ext4, btrfs, XFS, and OpenZFS.

-## Choose Linux Distribution

-I've only had experience with Ubuntu and Arch, but others include PopOS, Kali Linux, Debian, etc. You should then download the proper ISO file online, create a bootable USB drive with Rufus, and boot into the ISO when you restart your computer.

-### Arch Linux

-For my Arch installation I used the Sep 1 ISO version and followed https://www.youtube.com/watch?v=8oCHxzJky4U.

-### Ubuntu 22.04

-## Essential Packages

-### Network Managers

 At this point you should have already set up your network, probably in the installation boot, since you need a working network to download any packages.
 I use NetworkManager.